OctopusDeploy/blog/blog/2022-12/an-octopus-christmas-carol/index.md

   - Company
 ---

 The end of 2022 is fast approaching.
-As most of the Octopus team prepares for a break (don’t worry, we’re still available to help if you need), we thought it a great time to take a breath and reflect.
+As most of the Octopus team prepares for a break (don’t worry, we’re still available to help if you need), we wanted to take a breath and reflect.

 So, *'come in, come in, and know us better'* as we take a trip with the ghosts of deployments past, present, and yet to come.